hoangvvo/benzene/docs/ws/PROTOCOL.md

 ### Deregister subscription

-If the client no longer wish to receive message from a specific subscription, it will send a `type = "stop"` message with the `id` of the one it wishes the unsubscribe:
+If the client no longer wants to receive updates from a specific subscription, it will send a `type = "stop"` message with the `id` of the one it wishes the unsubscribe:

 ```json
 {